 Deployment

-During this phase, the via web application.
-Summarized content will contain bulleted forms of important and highlighted information the uploaded file.
+During this phase, the user deploys the application via the web application.
+Summarized content will contain bulleted forms of important and highlighted information from the uploaded file.
 The user may wish to edit and alter the summarized output.
-After finishing, the user may access their previous works the dashboard.
+After finishing, the user may access their previous works on the dashboard.

 Review